PowerDNS/pdns/docs/backends/geoip.rst

 .. versionadded:: 4.2.0

-  These placeholder have been added in version 4.2.0:
+  These placeholders have been added in version 4.2.0:

   - %lat, %lon, %loc to expand for geographic location, if available in backend. %loc in particular can be safely used with LOC record type.
   - %ip4 and %ip6 that will expand to the IP address when AFI matches, and empty otherwise.
 Can be particularly used with A and AAAA record types.

 .. versionadded:: 4.1.0

-  These placeholder have been added in version 4.1.0:
+  These placeholders have been added in version 4.1.0:

   - %cc = 2 letter country code